AfroLatino/aws-bootcamp-cruddur/journal/week0.md

 He also categorised stakeholder expectation to project delivery to 3 categories; fast, cheap or good.

 The architecture is usally divided into Conceptual Design, Logical Design and Physical Design.
+Lucid chart was used to create the logical design.

 Andrew Brown asked if we could create a conceptual diagram on a napkin.

+## Additional Youtube Videos

+Andrew Brown created a youtube video on how to launch AWS CloudShell, Generate AWS credentials, Setting up AWS Budgets and Billing Alarms.

+Chirag did a youtube video on Spend Considerations.

+Ashish did one on Security Considerations.